leilafouda/lfouda/content/authors/leila/_index.md

 ---

-I am an early career marine ecologist.
-My research interests lie in furthering our understanding and filling knowledge gaps on marine species and their relationship with the wider environment.
-I have a particular interest in understanding how the life history and fitness of individuals impact their movement choices, reproductive fitness and foraging behaviour.
-In addition to this, I am interested in the impact of anthropogenic drivers on animal movement and habitat choices.

-I am an early career marine ecologist.
-My research interests lie in furthering our understanding and filling knowledge gaps on marine species and their relationship with the wider environment.
-I have a particular interest in understanding how the life history and fitness of individuals impact their movement choices, reproductive fitness and foraging behaviour.
-In addition to this, I am interested in the impact of anthropogenic drivers on animal movement and habitat choices.

 {{< icon name="orcid" pack="ai" >}} Find my [orcid page here](https://orcid.org/0000-0002-0723-3697).

 {{< icon name="download" pack="fas" >}} Download {{< staticref "media/lfouda_cv.pdf" "newtab" >}}CV here{{< /staticref >}}.